Most of the time, when real estate pros look for CRMs, they come across the ones that can have a steep monthly price tag.

 |Campaign types||Maintenance calls||Docs & Assets|

 |Mailing campaigns||Landlord maintenance payments|

 |Tenant application form submitted|

 |Tenant maintenance payments|

-As you may have observed, I didn’t enter all the individual apps/templates available because several of the same type exist, which would have created a redundant table.
+As you may have observed, I didn’t enter all the individual apps/templates available because several of the same types exist, which would have created a redundant table.

-The app/template package that comes closest to the one we already built from scratch is the “Real Estate Brokerage” pack on page 2.
+The app/template package closest to the one we built from scratch is the “Real Estate Brokerage” pack on page 2.